Construction Update on The Wood River Trail

 Construction Update on The Wood River Trail?

 The Wood River Trail will be under construction from mid-June through mid-October of 2014.
-Phase one of the project is currently underway in Woodside and will continue north to East Fork Rd. throughout the summer.
+Phase one of the project is currently underway in Hailey and will continue north to East Fork Rd. throughout the summer.
 Phase Ii will commence north of East Fork to Hulen Meadows in summer 2015.
 Stay tuned for weekly updates posted here or call the BCRD Trails Hotline at 578-9754.

 Update on Tuesday 9/16/14